-NACCAS allows schools to omit evaluations at the conclusion of the last evaluation period within each course offered at Ogle School.
+\As allowed by NACCAS. the institution omits evaluations at the conclusion of the last evaluation period within each program

 Students will be sent a Satisfactory Academic Progress Report upon reaching each benchmark.
 All SAP Progress Reports will be completed within seven (7) business days following each established evaluation period.
 A copy of each report will be kept in the student's file.
 Students meeting the minimum requirements for academics (70%) and attendance (70%) at their evaluation point are making SAP until the next scheduled evaluation.
 A student will be placed on SAP warning, but considered to be making SAP during the warning period, if the student's attendance falls below 70% or their academics fall below 70%.